 A common question beginning investors ask is – which is better?

-Firstly, there is the “Cashflow” followers; they suggest you should invest in property that has the capacity to generate high rental returns to achieve positive cash flow.
+Firstly, there are the “Cashflow” followers; they suggest you should invest in property that has the capacity to generate high rental returns to achieve positive cash flow.

 In other words, you want rental returns that are higher than your outgoings (including mortgage payments), leaving money in your pocket each month.